More about This Topic

 If you were divorced or obtained your child custody documents in another state you can enforce or modify your custody orders in Illinois if the children live in Illinois.

-Illinois courts must enforce the parenting orders of other states.
+Illinois courts must enforce the parenting time orders of other states.

 “A court of this State shall recognize and enforce a child-custody determination of a court of another state if the latter court exercised jurisdiction in substantial conformity with this Act or the determination was made under factual circumstances meeting the jurisdictional standards of this Act and the determination has not been modified in accordance with this Act.”
 750 ILCS 36/303